Petronella of Courtrai

-Petronella of Courtrai (Petronille) (? — after 1214) was a Dutch regent and noblewoman.
-She ruled during the absence of her husband and after he died, during the minority of her son.
+Petronella of Courtrai (Petronille) (? – after 1214) was a Dutch noblewoman and regent.
+She ruled the Lordship of Ghent during the absence of her husband Zeger II of Ghent in 1200-1202 and after he died, during the minority of her son Zeger III of Ghent in 1202-?.

-She was a daughter of a woman named Sarah and her husband, lord Roger I of Courtrai.
+She was a daughter of a woman named Sarah and lord Roger I of Courtrai.

 Petronella was a wife of Lord Zeger II and with him, mother of: